GUIDE 2024

 Editors, senior medical writers, and subject matter experts will review your work and give you feedback.
 In some cases, you will understand and agree with the feedback.
 In other cases, you will strongly disagree.

 Feedback enables you to learn and grow.
-That is why you should demonstrate your appreciation for the feedback.
+That is why you should demonstrate your appreciation for the feedback, including constructive criticism.

 Even if the feedback is highly critical and you disagree with it, you have to acknowledge it, and thank the reviewer for their input.
 You can discuss the feedback with the reviewer to understand their viewpoint.
 As you do this, and even if you don’t incorporate the feedback into your work, you will learn and improve.

-2. How would go about providing difficult feedback to another writer?
+2. How would you go about providing difficult feedback to another writer?

 People find feedback hard to handle, especially if it is critical.
 And this is also why people hesitate to give candid feedback because they expect an adverse reaction.